MikeMcC399/eslint-plugin-cypress/docs/rules/no-force.md

-# disallow using of 'force: true' option (no-force)

 Using `force: true` on inputs appears to be confusing rather than helpful.
 It usually silences the actual problem instead of providing a way to overcome it.
 See [Cypress Core Concepts](https://docs.cypress.io/guides/core-concepts/interacting-with-elements.html#Forcing).